Meet Paula Ross, RN, LLM, CPM, IBCLC

 I am a nurse and a midwife but not a nurse-midwife.

 (Did you know there are different types of midwives?)

 I chose to become a Certified Professional Midwife (CPM) rather than a Certified Nurse Midwife (CNM) for a variety of reasons, but mainly because because I prefer attending home births over hospital births.
 Spending time getting to know families in the months leading up to the birth...watching labor, birth, and bonding unfold in the family’s own comfortable environment...continuing that relationship after the baby is born...these are rewarding aspects of homebirth midwifery.

 I believe in the Midwives Model of Care.
 I believe our bodies are fearfully and wonderfully made, and I trust in our ability to give birth.
 I believe that for most healthy mothers and babies, the less we interfere with the process, the better the chances of a good birth outcome.
 I am a safeguard of "normal."

 At the same time, I recognize some situations require medical intervention.
-All licensed home birth midwives are certified in CPR and neonatal resuscitation and most also regularly attend training and practice in birth emergency skills.
+Licensed home birth midwives are certified in CPR and neonatal resuscitation, complete continuing education, and regularly attend training and practice in birth emergency skills.
 If birth plans need to change, my goal is to make you aware of your available options and to help you feel supported and respected during the transition.
 I strive to maintain good working relationships with other professionals to make transfers smooth.

 I am a Christian who believes that my work should be rooted in love and respect for all people.

 I have been married for 22 years and have birthed seven of my own lovely children, both in the hospital and at home.